Longarm quilting: Pantograph designs

 A pantograph is a long design that spans the length of the longarm table.
 The longarm quilter will take the pantograph design and place it beneath the plastic layer on the table and then trace this design using the laser or stylus found on their machine head.
 The design typically spans the length of the quilt and can be repeated in rows to produce an all-over design on the quilt top.
 This method of longarm machine quilting is popular due to the minimal amount of work required by the longarm quilter themselves.

 Custom work

 Custom work is done when the sewer wishes for the quilt blocks to contain individual designs in each block or area of the quilt.
 This method is typically more time-consuming for the longarm quilter and is a more expensive method for having a piece quilted.
 Depending on the type of quilting work desired by the customer, the process can require additional time and resources for the longarm quilter.
 Some sewing styles, like meandering, which entails an all over fill-in design, require less attention to detail and can be done quickly.
 Other styles and designs, like feathers and motifs, require the longarm quilter to pay more attention to details and alignment and therefore can be time-consuming and costly.
-Quarter-inch acrylic rulers or templates can be used to create designs that are consistent throughout the quilt.